 Now let’s have a look at some ways that you can help to deal with a depressive episode.

 Tracking Your Triggers And Monitoring Your Own Symptoms

-Keeping a diary and even rating on a scale from 0-10 on how you are currently feeling can be useful to help manage your own mental health as well as learning how to spot triggers that have lead you into a depressive episode.
+Keeping a diary and even rating on a scale from 0-10 on how you are currently feeling can be useful to help manage your own mental health as well as learn how to spot triggers that have led you into a depressive episode.

 Triggers of depressive episodes are often unique to the individual suffering from the depressive episodes, and they can vary from being incredible specific actions/activities to more general situations and/or locations.
 Other possible triggers can often include the likes of:

 - Significant and/or traumatic life events, such as a sudden loss, divorce, being the victim of an assault, or a car accident.